 Refreshed by the walk and full of hope, you stand before the Eleatic Temple.
-The entrance is marked by large double-doors made of wood; they are set in a red wall topped by ceramic tiles.
+The entrance is marked by large double-doors made of wood, set in a red wall topped by ceramic tiles.
 A short distance away stands a plain, wooden table with a stack of pamphlets.
 Two individuals sit behind the table, eyeing you; they are dressed in comfortable robes and sandals, sipping from mugs of tea.

 As you move closer, the two people stand and greet you.

 Welcome to our temple.
-This site is dedicated to our philosophical project, a set of monist teachings known as the Eleatic Mystery School.
+This site is dedicated to our philosophical project, the Eleatic Mystery School.
 We seek the broadest possible understanding of "what is" and explore the constitution of all things.
 We have printed a welcome guide for you to review; it briefly introduces core concepts and will assist you in avoiding confusion.
 Please take a copy and read over it before you enter.

 As with anything in the human realm, there are some rules.
 Please dress in a conservative manner and be sure to cover any exposed tattoos and remove excessive piercings.
 Refrain from drinking alcohol or consuming other intoxicants, except for when you are visiting the canteen or the grove.
 If you happen to feel unwell, please go visit our medical clinic.

 We would also prefer that you drink tea instead of bean water.
 Please try to speak only Chinese or English, and please avoid spelling words like an American.
 When referencing historical examples, please try to focus on Hellenic and Chinese antiquity.
 Finally, please understand that we reject the confused standards of the current, dissolute era.

 After listening to the speech, you reach out and take a copy of the welcome guide.